przemekgorzynski/Home_Infra/README.md

     export BW_CLIENTSECRET=password
     ```

-- You have locally generated SSh key-pair and this key is uploaded to GitHub account - will be fetched during OS installation
+- You have locally generated SSH key-pair and this key is uploaded to GitHub account - will be fetched during OS installation
 # Server Instalation

 During installation process install OpenSSH server and import ssh keys from your GitHub account.